avaframe/AvaFrame/docs/moduleAna5Utils.rst

 With the functions gathered in this module, flow variables of avalanche simulation results can be visualized in a distance versus time diagram, the so called **thalweg-time diagram**.
-The **tt-diagram** provides a new way to identify main features of the temporal evolution of a flow variables along the :term:`avalanche path`.
+The **tt-diagram** provides a way to identify main features of the temporal evolution of flow variables along the :term:`avalanche path`.
 This is based on the ideas presented in :cite:`FiFrGaSo2013` and :cite:`RaKo2020`, where avalanche simulation results have been transformed into the radar coordinate system to facilitate direct comparison, combined with the attempt to analyze simulation results in an avalanche path dependent coordinate system (:cite:`Fi2013`).
 In addition to the **tt-diagram**, :py:mod:`ana5RangeTime` also offers the possibility to produce simulated **range-time diagrams** of the flow variables with respect to a radar's field of view.
-In this manner, simulation results can be directly compared to radar measurements in terms of front position and inferred approach velocity.
+With this, simulation results can be directly compared to radar measurements in terms of front position and inferred approach velocity.
 The colorcoding of the simulated **range-time** diagrams refers to average values of the chosen flow parameter (e.g. flow depth, flow velocity) at specified range gates.
 This colorcoding is not directly